lucidrains/phenaki-pytorch/README.md

 ## <a href="https://en.wikipedia.org/wiki/Phenakistiscope">Phenaki</a> - Pytorch (wip)

-Implementation of <a href="https://phenaki.video/">Phenaki Video</a>, which uses Mask GIT to produce text guided videos of up to 2 minutes in length, in Pytorch.
+Implementation of <a href="https://phenaki.video/">Phenaki Video</a>, which uses <a href="https://arxiv.org/abs/2202.04200">Mask GIT</a> to produce text guided videos of up to 2 minutes in length, in Pytorch.
 It will also combine another <a href="https://arxiv.org/abs/2209.04439">adversarial technique</a> for potentially even better generations

 ## Citations